Research

 • This is the introduction article to a special issue on Relational Reasoning in Mind, Brain and Education that I co-edited with Lindsey Richland.

 • Kalra, P.B.
 Perceptual Similarity Affects Relational Judgements.
-Poster accepted for Cognitive Science Society Annual Meeting 2022
+Poster at Cognitive Science Society Annual Meeting 2022

 • Kalra, P.B., Lazaroff, E., & Matthews, P.G.
 Variation in surface features improves recognition of common magnitude relations.
 Poster presented at Cognitive Science Conference 2020